 Hello!
 Thanks for dropping in.

-This is the website for the young adult novel The Bridge which, to my great delight, won the Text Prize for Young Adult and Children's Writing in 2010, the 2012 YA 'Children's Choice' award and an Honour Book Award in the New Zealand Post Children's Book Awards, and was awarded Notable Book status by Storylines in 2012.
+This is the website for the young adult novel The Bridge (published in 2011) and its somewhat belated sequel, Havoc (published in 2015).
+The Bridge, to my great delight, won the Text Prize for Young Adult and Children's Writing in 2010, the 2012 YA 'Children's Choice' award and an Honour Book Award in the New Zealand Post Children's Book Awards, and was awarded Notable Book status by Storylines in 2012.

-Here you'll find some news and a calendar of events (not just about The Bridge, but about other things you might find interesting), some links to blogs and other sites that are favourites of mine, and a short bio.
+Here you'll find some news and a calendar of events (not just about the books but about other things you might find interesting), some links to blogs and other sites that are favourites of mine, and a short bio.
 There’s also a page for getting in touch if you’d like to ask any questions or have something you’d like to say.

 What are you reading right now?